-We also believe in the value of considering environmental, social and governance issues within investment decision making.
-Unethical or neglectful behaviour by a company in one of these areas can harm those who invest as well as the environment or society in which a company is located.
-We believe that applying ESG best practices, such as consideration of environmental and product safety, workplace diversity and strong corporate governance, can contribute to long-term investment return while helping to manage risks.
+In terms of values, we and our investment teams strongly believe that the consideration of sustainability issues within investment decision making can help to enhance assessments of risk and return.
+Unethical or neglectful behaviour by a company in relation to the management of environmental, social or governance risks can harm those who invest as well as the environment or society in which a company is located.
+We believe that applying ESG best practices, such as consideration of environmental and product safety, workplace diversity and strong corporate governance, can contribute to investment return while helping to manage risks over the long-term.
 The approaches used by our investment teams to integrate ESG considerations do vary however, reflecting the specifics of relevant markets and strategies.
+We do however all recognise the desirability of excluding controversial weapons from portfolios; our policy in this regard is set at the firm level and all investment teams are required to implement it.

 Responsibility for stewardship activities rests primarily with the relevant investment teams themselves who coinvest alongside clients, creating a natural alignment of interests across the chain.
 Oversight of our responsible investment and stewardship activities is provided at an executive level by our Head of Investment Strategy and ESG Arthur Grigoryants, whose regular interactions with investment team heads ensures frequent reflection on evolving client interests.
+Decisions in relation to the specific themes and activities to reflect within investment approaches (including in relation to stewardship) remains the responsibility of the portfolio managers and analysts of the relevant strategies, and reflecting the specific interests of strategically important clients is an important consideration within this.
+As a client focussed business, we also monitor the extent to which our purpose and beliefs remain relevant and effective in helping us to serve the best interests of our clients through regular reporting on our activities (including the sharing of case studies and voting records) and the debate in our interactions with them which ensures a constant dialogue in terms of both direction and depth of stewardship.

-Taken all together, our approach enables our teams to connect deeply with the concept of stewardship, helps assure our clients that we are an effective steward of the capital they entrust to us, and helps us be an authentically responsible investor.
+Taken all together, our approach enables our investment teams to connect deeply with the concept of stewardship, helps assure our clients that we are an effective steward of the capital they entrust to us, and helps us be an authentically responsible investor.

 We recognise though that developments in this field are occurring quickly.
 Historically we have relied upon our informal ESG Working Group to monitor developments in this connection; however, in recognition of the growing interest around stewardship and responsible investment more generally, at the end of 2020 we appointed a new Head of Sustainability and Integration, who will report to the Head of Investment Strategy and ESG and lead the development of our ESG and sustainability work on a dedicated basis.
-A key focus of their work in 2021 will be to improve upon and develop further aspects of our existing approach, including in relation to transparency and reporting, drawing upon the findings of the review we undertook in 2020 of our existing policies and comparing to the standards set out under the new UK Stewardship Code amongst other frameworks considered.
+A key focus of their work in 2021 will be to improve upon and develop further aspects of our existing approach, including in relation to governance, as well as transparency and reporting, drawing upon the findings of the review we undertook in 2020 of our existing policies and comparing to the standards set out under the new UK Stewardship Code amongst other frameworks considered.